axocomm/puff-puff-dash/README.md

 ### Local Development

+#### Database

+First, the database server should be started with `rake dev:db:start` (or of course, you may bring your own PostgreSQL, just ensure configuration in the `Rakefile` and `profiles.clj` is updated accordingly).

+There are migrations that must be run to get the database set up.
+To view pending migrations, run `rake dev:db:show_pending`.
+This should print a list of all database migrations that need to be run.
+To apply them, simply run `rake dev:db:run_migrations`.

+#### Services

 Since I am typically in tmux, the Rake task `dev:start` is configured to split the current tmux window and run both the backend and frontend services.
 If you are not using tmux for some reason or would like to